yazi-rs/yazi-rs.github.io/docs/plugin/api.md

 ### `ui.Constraint`

 Constraints are used to define the size of a layout.

-They can be used to define a fixed size, a percentage of the available space, a ratio of the available space, or a minimum or maximum size.
+They can be used to define a fixed size, a percentage of the available space, a ratio of the available space, or a minimum or maximum size:

 ```lua
 ui.Constraint.Percentage(50) -- Apply a percentage to a given amount